glerny/Finnee2030/README.md

                   - Scans must be in profile mode (not centroided).\
                   - MS1 full-scan data.\
                   - If your data are currently in vendor format, convert them to mzML profile mode before using Finnee2030 (e.g., with [ProteoWizard msConvert](https://proteowizard.sourceforge.io/) or your instrument software).

+## Getting started ##
+1. Download Finnee2030\
++ Clone or download the repository from GitHub: https://github.com/YOUR_USERNAME/finnee2030
++ Or download a specific release from the Releases page.

+2. Add Finnee2030 to the MATLAB path
++ Add the main Finnee2030 folder and its subfolders to your MATLAB path.

+3. Prepare your data
++ Export your LC-HRMS (or CE/GC-HRMS) data as mzML profile-scan files.
++ Or use one of the test mzML file from examples.

+4. Follow the tutorial